-Blessed with both looks and speed, the Audi R8 LMS GT3 is one of the most popular cars in iRacing mainly due to its relatively balanced handling and predictable behaviour at the limits of grip.
-This doesn’t necessarily mean that it’s an easy car to drive, but it can be a bit more forgiving than the Porsche 911 GT3R.
+Blessed with both looks and speed, the Audi R8 LMS GT3 used to be one of the most popular cars in iRacing, mainly due to its relatively balanced handling and predictable behaviour at the limits of grip.
+However, iRacers have recently fallen out of love with it as other GT3s have been introduced.
+But it’s still one awesome machine.
+Let’s show you why.

-Introduction to the Audi R8 LMS GT3
+Introduction To The Audi R8 LMS GT3

 The Audi R8 LMS GT3 is a highly successful GT3 racer with over 200 race wins worldwide, including the Nürburgring 24 Hours and several championship titles.
 The car has a rear-wheel drive, mid-engine design powered by an amazing-sounding massive V10 engine that produces 576hp.